AutoTrak

 AutoTrak was a planned motorail service that was to be operated by Amtrak between Indianapolis, Indiana, and Poinciana, Florida.
 The AutoTrak service was to be Amtrak's answer to the Auto-Train, which, at the time, was operated by the private Auto-Train Corporation.
 The service was run experimentally, but was ultimately cancelled.

+History

 Amtrak chose Indianapolis and Poinciana with the intention of each serving as central "collector" locations serving large market areas.
 Rather than being the end-destinations for travelers, these would be convenient locations along their travel.

 Amtrak paid Auto-Liner of Omaha, Nebraska, $500,000 to modify twenty autoracks.
 A test run from Indianapolis to Florida took place on April 30, 1974, carrying sedans rented from Avis.
 Unfortunately, the autoracks damaged the automobiles when run at passenger train speeds due to issues with the tie downs.